Aruba helps you achieve DORA compliance

 IT risk management

-The approach to risk management must be structured in specific phases: Identification, Protection and Prevention, Detection, Respond and Restore, Learning and Evolution, Communication.
-In concrete terms, financial entities are required to map the business functions supported by ICT services and identify those that are critical, assess threats, implement security policies, monitor abnormal activity and guarantee operational continuity with a continually improving, dynamic approach.
+The approach to risk management must be structured in specific phases: Identification, Protection and Prevention, Detection, Response and Recovery, Learning and Evolution, and Communication.
+In practical terms, financial entities must map business functions supported by ICT services, identify critical ones, assess threats, implement security policies, monitor anomalies, ensure operational continuity, and adopt a dynamic approach for continuous improvement.

 Reporting and notification of incidents and threats

-Financial entities are required to monitor services continually and evaluate abnormal events and cyber threats, notifying the competent authorities of major incidents and significant threats.
-The criteria considered include the number and importance of customers involved, the transactions affected, the impact on reputation, the critical nature of the services, the duration and geographical nature of incidents, as well as the direct and indirect economic impact.
+Financial entities must continuously monitor services and assess abnormal events or cyber threats, reporting major incidents and significant risks to the relevant authorities.
+The criteria for reporting include the number and importance of affected customers, the volume of impacted transactions, reputational damage, the criticality of services, the duration and geographical scope of incidents, and both direct and indirect economic impact.

 Digital operational resilience testing

-The DORA regulation requires financial entities to define and implement an annual program of digital operational resilience testing to assess the level of preparedness to manage incidents, disruption and external attacks on ICT systems.
-For critical ICT services, threat-based penetration testing (TLPT) must be performed, comprising of advanced tests that imitate the tactics of real attackers and are designed to identify security weaknesses and improve response capability.
+The DORA regulation requires financial entities to establish and implement an annual digital operational resilience testing program to assess their preparedness for managing incidents, disruptions, and external attacks on ICT systems.
+For critical ICT services, threat-led penetration testing (TLPT) must be conducted using advanced simulations that mimic real-world attack tactics, helping to identify security weaknesses and improve response capabilities.

 Third party risk management

-As Italy's primary provider in the development of IT services and solutions for private and professional users, businesses and the Public Administration, for cloud, hosting, data center and trust services, Aruba is able to support customers fulfil all the necessary requirements for DORA Regulation compliance.
+As Italy’s leading provider of IT services and solutions for private users, businesses, and the Public Administration, Aruba offers cloud, hosting, data center, and trust services.
+It helps customers meet all necessary requirements for DORA Regulation compliance.

-Aruba has many years of experience in the design and construction of Data Centers, establishing an outstanding European network of Rating 4 ANSI/TIA compliant, privately owned infrastructures.
-Thanks to this strategic asset, Aruba can offer a full range of services and IT platforms based on security best practices, with insurance cover for residual risks.
+Aruba has many years of experience in designing and constructing data centers, establishing an outstanding European network of privately owned, Rating 4 ANSI/TIA-compliant infrastructures.
+Thanks to this strategic asset, Aruba offers a full range of services and IT platforms based on security best practices, with insurance coverage for residual risks.

 Security certifications and accredited Certification Authorities

-Aruba services are subject to regular internal audits and third-party evaluations to ensure compliance with ISO 27001, ISO 27017, ISO 27018, ISO 27035, ISO 22301, ISO 9001 and CSA STAR Level 2 security standards.
-Through our Aruba PEC and Actalis Certification Authorities, we provide trust services that guarantee we are qualified to operate in different areas of the IT sector and provide certified services that are recognized at European level.
+Aruba services undergo regular internal audits and third-party evaluations to ensure compliance with ISO 27001, ISO 27017, ISO 27018, ISO 27035, ISO 22301, ISO 9001, and CSA STAR Level 2 security standards.
+Through our Aruba PEC and Actalis Certification Authorities, we provide trust services that certify our qualification to operate in various IT sectors and offer certified services recognized at the European level.

-Aruba regards information as a critical asset and has implemented an ICT risk assessment model designed to protect it.
-Aruba actively contributes to the IT security sector through associations and regulations by means of continual monitoring of technology and emerging threats, as well as collaboration with research bodies to integrate innovative solutions.
+Aruba considers information a critical asset and has implemented an ICT risk assessment model to safeguard it.
+The company actively contributes to the IT security sector through associations and regulations, continuously monitoring technology and emerging threats.
+Additionally, Aruba collaborates with research bodies to integrate innovative solutions.

-Thanks to our professional team of experts, who are highly skilled in the management of security solutions, and the Actalis and Aruba PEC Certification Authorities, we offer solutions that strengthen the ICT infrastructure of Financial Entities, protecting digital transactions and guaranteeing resilience and operational continuity in line with DORA requirements.
+Thanks to our team of highly skilled experts in security solutions, along with the Actalis and Aruba PEC Certification Authorities, we provide solutions that strengthen the ICT infrastructure of financial entities.
+Our services help protect digital transactions while ensuring resilience and operational continuity in line with DORA requirements.

 Managed Services

-Managed Aruba MDR - A solution for combatting cyber threats to customer resources, that allows the implementation of an antivirus protection at no additional cost.
+• Managed Aruba MDR - A solution for combating cyber threats to customer resources, enabling antivirus protection at no additional cost.

 More info

-Aruba Vulnerability assessment and Penetration testing - Identifies vulnerabilities and simulates intrusions, reducing the area of attack and guaranteeing system compliance.
+• Aruba Vulnerability assessment and Penetration testing - Identifies vulnerabilities and simulates intrusions, reducing the area of attack and ensuring system compliance.

 More info

-Business Continuity as a service - Business Continuity as a Service solutions with zero RPO almost no RTO, managed on technology campuses for mission critical environments.
+• Business Continuity as a Service - Solutions with zero RPO and near-zero RTO, managed on technology campuses designed for mission-critical environments.

 More info

-Disaster Recovery as a Service - Service that allows replicas to be created between remote sites in order to adopt solid and documented processes for restarting systems.
+• Disaster Recovery as a Service - Enables the creation of replicas between remote sites, ensuring structured and documented processes for system restoration.

 More info